fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 ### **Credentials Flow:**

 The Integrator Authentication solution is based on the OpenID/OAuth 2.0 specification.
 By following the OpenID Connect protocol, MobilePay makes it easy for integrators to integrate with MobilePay.
 Currently, the  flow supported is the Client Credentials grant type.
-Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4), in which Integrators pass along their Client ID and Client Secret to authenticate themselves and get a token.
+Credentials Flow (defined in OAuth 2.0 RFC 6749, section 4.4), in which Integrators pass along their `client_id` and `client_secret` to authenticate themselves and get a token.

 [![](assets/images/clientcredentialsdiagram.png)](assets/images/clientcredentialsdiagram.png)

  1. The client app authenticates with the Authorization Server using its Client ID and Client Secret /token endpoint
- 2. The Authorization Server validates the Client ID and Client Secret.
+ 2. The Authorization Server validates the `client_id` and `client_secret`.
  3. The Authorization Server responds with an Access Token.
  4. The Client application can use the Access Token to call the API
  5. The API responds with requested data.